MahdaSystem/.github/profile/README.md

 # Welcome To Mahda System Organization
-Just Feel free to use our useful repos related to embedded and much more! 😁
+Just feel free to use our useful repositories related to embedded and much more! 😁

 <!--